eykop/go-simple-service/README.md

 - [ ] Add some authentication (proably some JWT).
 - [ ] Add some permissions for calling APIs.
 - [x] Refactor code and make more order.

+# Docker & Docker Compose:

+Assuming you have docker and docker compse already installed on your machine:

+To build a Docker image run the following command:

+`sudo docker build . -t go-simple-ms:latest`

+To run a docker container of the docker image we have built with above command:

+`sudo docker run --rm -p 3000:3000 go-simple-ms:latest /home/app/web/webApp`

+To build and run docker container with docker compose:

+`sudo docker-compose up --build`

 # Swagger